Licensed Veterinary Technician

 Rebekah’s Irish grandmother was instrumental in helping young Rebekah develop a deep love for animals.
 Her grandmother often took Rebekah and her siblings to visit animal sanctuaries, and frequently supported animal welfare charities.
 These experiences led to Rebekah’s desire to help young, needy animals to get a good start in life.
 Rebekah and her parents were also able to help a sick young kitten return to health.
 Working at Verdin Veterinary Services, Rebekah is happy to play a part in helping clients’ beloved pets remain healthy!

 Rebekah was born in Northern Ireland, and moved to a town near Glasgow, Scotland when Rebekah was four years old.
 Next, Rebekah moved to Allentown, Pennsylvania, as her Presbyterian minister father wanted to establish a church there.
 After Rebekah and her sister graduated from high school, they both moved to Greenville, South Carolina to attend college.
 They were both bitten by the state’s southern charm, and decided to settle in the area after college.
 Rebekah accepted a position as a third grade teacher in a local school.Rebekah became involved with Verdin Veterinary Services in 2009, when Dr. Verdin and his wife Eloise asked Rebekah to provide additional support during a time of transition.
 Andrew Verdin, the couple’s son, was preparing to graduate from veterinary school and join the practice.
 Rebekah, who was happily dating Andrew, gladly embraced this challenging new opportunity.While Rebekah first trained as a veterinary receptionist, she transitioned into Eloise Verdin’s former office manager role.
 Rebekah most enjoys interacting with the clients and their pets, and considers the hospital’s staff more like family than employees.
 Each week, Rebekah juggles many tasks to keep the practice running smoothly.
 She handles inventory management, helps develop and implement marketing strategies, and works as a receptionist when needed.
 Also, Rebekah constantly seeks more efficient ways to operate the practice while still maintaining the staff’s close relationships with their clients.
-Since Rebekah primarily works behind the scenes, she’s able to bring her sweet baby girl Baylis to work each day.
-Rebekah is thrilled that Baylis will grow up seeing her father improving, and even saving, animals’ lives every day.
-Her responsibilities with the 2nd new baby just soon arriving will involve solely “behind the scenes” management duties – Human Resources, financial, inventory management/ordering, and some client communication when the need arises.
+Since Rebekah primarily works behind the scenes, she’s able to bring her sweet baby girls to work some days.
+Rebekah is thrilled that Baylis and Harris will grow up seeing her father improving, and even saving, animals’ lives every day.
+Her responsibilities involve “behind the scenes” management duties – Human Resources, financial, inventory management/ordering, and some client communication when the need arises.
 Rebekah has always enjoyed running, but has recently switched to long walks on the family’s property.
-In her limited spare time, she also enjoys reading, trying new recipes, and scrapbooking so she can remember the milestones in Baylis’ life.Naturally, Rebekah and Andrew share their home with two furry children as well.
+In her limited spare time, she also enjoys reading, trying new recipes, and scrapbooking so she can remember the milestones in her girls’ lives.Naturally, Rebekah and Andrew share their home with two furry children as well.
 Leah, their sweet little miniature Sheltie, has shown herself to be a very smart little dog.
 Rebekah was able to teach Leah to roll over in just a few attempts, with a treat in hand to tempt her adorable canine friend.
 Rebekah showers love on her sweet white rescue cat, Marshy as well.

 Nicole was surrounded by animals constantly while growing up here in Simpsonville.
 She had a particular fascination with a television show called Emergency Vets, and the program inspired her to pursue veterinary medicine herself.
 Nicole’s passion hasn’t wavered—now, she’s a member of the Verdin Veterinary Services team and plans on continuing her studies in the world of animal care!